Bylaws of the Green Party of the United States Youth Caucus

 3.2 Proposals with the support of at least ten members that meet proper formatting specifications may be submitted to the steering committee for a vote of the steering committee.

 3.3 Any proposal vote of the steering committee may be reversed by a 60% vote of the members.
 A minimum of ten members must initiate the request to reverse a steering committee decision of a proposal.

 4.1 The steering committee shall be accountable to the members of the GPUS Youth Caucus.

-4.2 The steering committee shall be composed of eight positions.
-The steering committee is composed of four co-chairs, one secretary, one treasurer, one Green National Committee (NC) delegate, and one NC alternate.
+4.2 The steering committee shall be composed of eleven positions.
+The steering committee is composed of six co-chairs, one secretary, one treasurer, two Green National Committee (NC) delegates, and one NC alternate.
 The duties of an unfilled or vacant position shall be delegated to a co-chair of the committee.